 Our law firm is now reviewing potential Pradaxa lawsuits.
+There has already been $650 million in settlements in this case.
+The average settlement in this first major settlement round was over $160,000.
 If you believe you may have a potential Pradaxa lawsuit, call 800-553-8082 or get a free on-line Pradaxa claim consultation here.Overview of Pradaxa

 Pradaxa is a blood thinner, which is a product used to prevent the formation of blood clots in people with atrial fibrillation (irregular heart beat).
 This is important for prevention of strokes and heart attacks.
 It was intended to replace Warfarin (Coumadin), and drug-makers were hopeful that it would require less monitoring.
 The generic name of the drug is dabigatran.

 Part of the allure of Pradaxa is that, unlike Warfarin, it requires no dietary restrictions and no blood tests.
 No doubt, this is a huge deal to patients who can better fit their clotting medication in with their lives.
 However, cost analysis suggests that the drug, though more convenient, may have a higher total overall medical cost than Warfarin, a cheaper drug that has been on the market since the 1950’s.Who Makes Pradaxa?